freeflowuniverse/crystaltools/scripts/ct_help.md

 - crystaltools help
 - crystaltools develop

-_ ct_build  : build the crystal tools
+- ct_build          : build the crystal tools
+- publtools_build   : build the publishing tools
 - ct_check          : check if crystaltools installed, if not will build
 - ct_reset          : will reset env

 - v_check/v_build       : will check if vlang installed, if not will install from code
 - vls_check/vls_build   : will see if vls installed if not, will pull git & compile and install